kseggleton/kseggleton.github.io/_geekposts/2019-06-17-Working-with-references-in-DEVONthink.md

 date: 2019-06-17
 ---

-# Getting a PDF into Bookends

 My general workflow involves importing PDFs into DEVONthink 3, renaming them based on an *Author, Date* format, applying tags and labels.
+Bookends is the referencing program that I use to generate citations and bibliographies.

+## Getting a PDF into Bookends

 For those PDFs that I think I want to reference in the future I will export them to Bookends.
 The attachments folder for Bookends is the same folder that DEVONthink indexes.
 In order to export a reference to Bookends I use the following script:

 ```
 -- Exports record from DEVONthink to Bookends and creates link